Record

 Career:

-Studied the mollusc Nucula and its trematode parasites at Marine Biological Station, Plymouth (1930s); editor of 'Novitates Zoologica', Tring Museum journal (1938-1941); spent some time at Bletchley Park during WW2; worked on rabbit flea; published 'Fleas, Flukes and Cuckoos' (1952) with Theresa Clay; published 'Catalogue of the Rothschild Collection of Fleas in the British Museum', volumes I to IV (1953-1983); served on Government advisory committee on myxomatosis (1954); consulted by The Prince of Wales and helped to sow wild flower meadow at Highgrove; wrote 'The Butterfly Gardener' (1983) with Clive Farrell; Oxford University Romanes Lecture, "Animals and Man" (1985); Trustee, Natural History Museum (1967-1975); member of Entomological Club; awarded Medals by Royal Horticultural Society, gold medal (1951), A J Waley Medal and Victoria Medal of Honour; Linnean Society Bloomer Award; Lynn Society's Floral Medal; Royal Entomological Society's Wigglesworth Gold Medal; opened National Dragonfly Museum in old mill on her Ashton Wold estate (1996); created Schizophrenia Research Trust
+Studied the mollusc Nucula and its trematode parasites at Marine Biological Station, Plymouth (1930s); editor of 'Novitates Zoologica', Tring Museum journal (1938-1941); worked as a code-breaker at Bletchley Park during WW2; worked on rabbit flea; published 'Fleas, Flukes and Cuckoos' (1952) with Theresa Clay; published 'Catalogue of the Rothschild Collection of Fleas in the British Museum', volumes I to IV (1953-1983); served on Government advisory committee on myxomatosis (1954); consulted by The Prince of Wales and helped to sow wild flower meadow at Highgrove; wrote 'The Butterfly Gardener' (1983) with Clive Farrell; gave the Oxford University Romanes Lecture, "Animals and Man" (1985); created Schizophrenia Research Trust (1962); Trustee, Natural History Museum (1967-1975); member of Entomological Club; opened National Dragonfly Museum in old mill on her Ashton Wold estate (1996); died from heart failure at home and birthplace.

 Honours: